Here are some common questions about the races.

 Can’t I just “give” my entry to my friend if I cannot run?

 No. Due to USATF rules and regulations, each participant must register themselves and sign their own waiver.
-Any walker or runner who is participating with another participant’s bib number can be disqualified at the discretion of the race director.
-If you wish to transfer your entry to someone else, there is a $20 transfer fee and this process can be completed by contacting imATHLETE, the registration platform at email@example.com
+Any walker or runner who is found participating with another participant’s bib number will be disqualified immediately, removed from the course and reported to USATF officials.

 What is the temperature usually like on race day in Asheville?

-Our inaugural event happened to be on the coldest day on record in Asheville in 2013, but our 2015 race day was mild and in the 60s!!
-It is typically mild yet still somewhat unpredictable in March in our WNC area.
-Be prepared for any and all types of weather conditions.
+Our inaugural event happened to be on the coldest day on record in Asheville in 2013, however, since then our 2015 race day was mild and in the 60s, 2016 was perfect running conditions in the 50s, in 2017 conditions were mild and 2018 we had one day with snow during the race, but our runners said it was like running through a beautiful snow globe!
+Be prepared for any and all types of weather conditions and any course changes that may happen due to any unexpected weather related occurrences.

 What if it snows on race day?